Veil-Project/veil-project.github.io/collections/_posts/2019-11-06-future-consensus.md

 author: strontium
 permalink: /blog/2019-future-consensus/
 categories: test
-excerpt: 'Veil’s consensus and reward distribution is changing, and this article discusses the rational.'
+excerpt: 'Veil’s consensus and reward distribution is changing, and this article discusses the rationale.'
-description: 'Veil’s consensus and reward distribution is changing, and this article discusses the rational.'
+description: 'Veil’s consensus and reward distribution is changing, and this article discusses the rationale.'
 ---

 ![](/uploads/blog/2019-10-29-consensus.png)